Spanish tapas, a perfect gastronomic format for your business

 In our country, going out for tapas or going out for tapas is a deeply rooted custom that translates into going out with family and friends to have these small bites accompanied by a drink, as an aperitif before lunch or dinner.
 A tradition that can take various forms and that has evolved along with Spanish society.

-In this line, next June 17 will be celebrated the 5th edition of the World Tapas Day, an initiative promoted by the Taste Spain Association that promotes the Spanish tapa as one of the main tourist attractions of our country.
+In this line, next June 17 will be held the 5th edition of the World Tapas Day, an initiative promoted by the Taste Spain Association that promotes the Spanish tapa as one of the main tourist attractions of our country.
 Its objective is to highlight the value of Spanish tapas both inside and outside our borders.
 Several actions will be carried out throughout the day in which the tapa will be the main protagonist.

 Types of tapas, options for all businesses and tastes

-.
-We can find classic tapas for more traditional establishments and clientele, such as the Spanish potato omelette, fried foods such as croquettes or patatas bravas.
-In front of the gourmet tapas, with a great success of public in the last years.
-Gourmet tapas adopt ingredients and preparation methods from haute cuisine to the small format.
+Depending on the cooking style.
+We can find classic tapas for more traditional establishments and clientele, such as Spanish potato omelette, fried foods like croquettes or patatas bravas.
+Gourmet tapas, with a great success of public in the last years.
+Gourmet tapas adopt ingredients and elaboration methods from haute cuisine to the small format.
 They are the undisputed star of businesses such as gastrobars or gastrotaverns that attract a more gourmet clientele or more eager to try something new.
 Nor can we forget the fusion tapas that incorporate ingredients and formats from various gastronomic cultures (Peruvian-Japanese or Mexican-Chinese fusion), which are very popular with the younger clientele.

+According to the origin of the ingredients.
 Here we can find tapas elaborated mainly with local products of proximity, with ingredients of organic origin or simply opting for healthy ingredients whatever their origin.
 Tapas made with this type of ingredients are typical of the slow food trend that has also reached tapas establishments.

+According to their price.
 We can distinguish between complimentary tapas whose cost is included in the drink ordered.
-In some establishments the tapas offered are fixed depending on the number of rounds of drinks ordered by the customer.
-Normally, in these cases, as the rounds of drinks ordered increase, the tapa is more abundant and/or more complex in its preparation than the previous one.
-This is often the case in tapas bars in cities such as Granada and Jaén in southern Spain.
-However, there are also tapas establishments that have a list of complimentary appetizers and the diner can choose the one he/she likes every time he/she orders a drink.
-This is the case of most tapas bars in Lugo in Galicia, Salamanca, León and Ávila in the Castilla-León area, Almería in Andalusia, as well as Badajoz and Cáceres in Extremadura, among others.
-In contrast to this type of snack included in the price of the drink is what is understood as a tapa as such, tapas for a fee whose price can range between 2 € and 5 € depending on the city, the place and the tapa itself.
+In some establishments the tapas offered are fixed according to the number of rounds of drinks ordered by the customer.
+Normally, in these cases, as the number of rounds of drinks ordered increases, the tapa is more abundant and/or more complex in its preparation than the previous one.
+This is usually the case in tapas bars in cities such as Granada and Jaén in southern Spain.
+However, there are also tapas establishments that have a list of complimentary appetizers and the diner can choose the one he likes every time he orders a drink.
+This is the case of most tapas bars in Lugo in Galicia, Salamanca, León and Ávila in the Castilla-León area, Almería in Andalusia, as well as Badajoz and Cáceres in Extremadura, or among others.
+As opposed to this type of snack included in the price of the drink, there is what is understood as a tapa as such, tapas for a fee whose price can range between 2 € and 5 € depending on the city, the place and the tapa itself.

 How to design a perfect tapas menu